nauam/Courses/docs/manual/03-getting-started.md

 The [project](/administration/projects/index.md)
 section
-will teach you how to add Nodes, automate the creation and maintenance of QW Control projects.
+will teach you how to add Nodes, automate the creation and maintenance of Rundeck projects.

-Once the project has been created, you are ready to use your QW Control instance.
+Once the project has been created, you are ready to use your Rundeck instance.

-## QW Control Graphical Console (GUI)
+## Rundeck Graphical Console (GUI)

 ### Navigation